ceresBakalite/similarity/shell/README.md

 	In addition the command line also supports the following seven arguments:

-	NOTE: when an attribute is not present, a predefined preference takes precedence stepping through the following rules
+	NOTE: when attributes are not found, a predefined preference takes precedence stepping through the following rules

 	   a) when an attribute is not present the argument will default to a predefined user preference,
 	   b) in absence of a user preference, the argument defaults to a predefined client administrator preference,
 	   c) in absence of a client administrator preference, it defaults to the predefined system administrator preference